Useful properties and contraindications for eating Brazil nuts. What are the possible harms? Walnut oil – area of use

 Nutritious and tasty, Brazil nuts are good for people who are at risk of developing cancer.
-Two or three nuts a day reduces the risk of developing a tumor.
-This nut is useful for skin, hair and in general for the health of the whole organism.
-It is full of nutrients that our body needs for normal functioning.
+Two or three nuts a day reduces the risk of tumor development.
+This nut is good for skin, hair and overall health of the whole body.
+It is full of nutrients that our body needs to normal functioning.

 Brazil nuts are the seeds of the Bertholetia talla tree, which grows in the virgin tropical forests of the South American continent.
 They are called nuts because of their size and the dense shell in which the nut is enclosed.